 Fun Thanksgiving Games

-5 Fun Thanksgiving Games
+5 Fun Thanksgiving Classroom Games

-1. Thanksgiving Quiz – What Am I?
+1. Thanksgiving Quiz

-This first Thanksgiving game is a fun quiz.
-To play, first put students in pairs or small groups.
-Each group will need a piece of paper and a pencil to write down their answers.
-This Thanksgiving quiz has ten rounds, and in each round, students are given three clues and then asked, “What Am I?“.
-They must read the clues and write down what they think the answer is.
-The team with the most points at the end is the winner.
+This first game is a Thanksgiving “What Am I?” quiz.
+Put students in pairs or small groups and give each group a piece of paper and a pencil to write down their answers.
+The quiz has ten rounds.
+In each round, students read three clues and then guess the Thanksgiving word.
+The team with the most correct answers is the winner.
+To make it more fun, have each group choose a Thanksgiving-themed team name before you begin.
+The sillier, the better!

 2. Four Corner Pilgrimage